KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.0.0.1 - January 2, 2018

+- Bugfix in the About dialog not working.
+Thanks to everyone that reported this!
+- Added clickable link in the configuration details screen to open Windows Explorer directly to where the database resides

 Version 2.0.0.0 - December 31, 2017

 To celebrate the start of 2018, I've spent countless hours on adding some highly requested features in this release.
 Happy New Year!